GeoGrammenidis/zero_to_mvp/README.md

      2. save null in a elementPlaying variable.
    - on onstart if property pending from the `SpeechSynthesisUtterance` object is true throw an error for now.
 This happens probably because something else currently is using the speech API in the website.
 TODO: handle this case.
 10. removed buttons from html and with javascript rendered the buttons and targeted the elements using the siblings.
+11. a `renderPlayer` function with a config object as parameter is created.
+Default configurations added.

 ### Level 0 - styling